AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/writing/2020-04-04-seo-blogging-tips.md

 The first metric in that list—the queries that are generating impressions and clicks—is especially useful because you may sometimes find that you're still getting impressions and clicks for a related keyword that you're not yet targeting.
 This can allow you to tweak your SEO for one or more blog posts and try to rank for secondary keywords [without disrupting your position on your primary keywords](https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:6600036584249262080).

-## 5. Create SEO-Friendly Title Tags
+{% include linkedHeading.html heading="5.
+Create SEO-Friendly Title Tags" level=2 %}

 The title tag is what shows up in search engine results and in the browser tab when your page is opened.
 It's one of the most important elements for SEO because it tells users—and search engines—what your page is about.
 This helps Google to determine how relevant your blog post is to a user's search intent.